CIA activities in Vietnam: Vietnam 1950–1954

 The CIA held classified documents which detail the threat of the Viet Cong or the Vietnamese Communists against the French.
 The CIA feared the loss of control of Vietnam.
 They wished for the French to remain in power.
 The six-page document from 1950, explains the position of the Central Intelligence Agency on Indochina.
 While the Viet Cong was trying to expel France from power in Vietnam, there was also a fear that there would be an intervention from the Chinese Communists.
 Regardless of this, the CIA knew that losing Vietnam to Communism would place the rest of Southeast Asia at risk.

-Even before the CIA was formed, teams from the OSS, including one under Major Archimedes Patti, was in French Indochina, assessing the situation, and discussing alternatives with parties on all sides, including Ho Chi Minh.